melatonin355/designing-data-intesive-applications/chapter2.md

 ```

 In this T-SQL example, we create a stored procedure to update the salary of employees in a specific department.
 The procedure uses imperative constructs like variable declaration, conditional statements (IF-ELSE), and error handling (RAISERROR) to implement the logic.

+## How is the data stored in nosql dB?